 The ongoing conflict has led to food shocks and decreased agricultural production, subsequently affecting livelihoods and overall food security.
 A report published by FAO and the World Food Programme (WFP) included Myanmar in a list of 18 “hunger hotspots” where critical food insecurity is projected to intensify.
 In 2022, Myanmar was one of the three largest food crises in the world, according to the Food Security Information Network, and the cyclone has exacerbated the situation.

-The Myanmar Flash Appeal says, “Cyclone Mocha has structurally undermined food security by inducing losses of existing food stocks, agriculture inputs and assets for implementing income-generating activities (e.g., fishing material, small businesses), as well as reducing access to markets and increasing food prices.”
+The Myanmar Flash Appeal said, “Cyclone Mocha has structurally undermined food security by inducing losses of existing food stocks, agriculture inputs and assets for implementing income-generating activities (e.g., fishing material, small businesses), as well as reducing access to markets and increasing food prices.”

 In Myanmar’s Northwest, the agriculture and fishery sectors were badly hit, with the cyclone causing loss of assets crucial for livelihoods and “posing a longer-term threat to food security.”